September 13, 2020

 Once it's installed and activated, go to "Updates Notifier" to put your email address in the extension settings.
 You can choose whether to receive emails about every update, or only about core updates, theme updates, or plugin updates, then click "Save settings," or "Save settings with test email."

-If you don’t receive a test email, contact uPress customer support for 24/7 help.
+If you don't receive a test email, contact our customer support.

 If you're using WordPress 3.7 or higher, you can turn on automatic updates for minor releases that fix bugs and other safety issues.
 You can also permit automatic updates for larger releases, extensions, and topics.